Singapore reports highest single-day rise in Covid-19 cases | Malay Mail

-SINGAPORE, Oct 5 — Singapore’s health ministry reported 3,486 new cases of Covid-19 today, the highest since the beginning of the pandemic, while it recorded nine new deaths from the disease.
+SINGAPORE, Oct 9 — Singapore’s health ministry reported 3,703 new cases of Covid-19 today, the highest since the beginning of the pandemic, while it recorded 11 new deaths from the disease.

 A recent spike in infections after the relaxation of some restrictions has prompted Singapore to pause further reopening.
 It also tightened curbs from last week that limited social gatherings to two people and made work from home a default.